Edge of chaos as critical local symmetry breaking in dissipative nonautonomous systems: INTRODUCTION

-On the other hand, a major body of research has considered \textit{nonsteady} potentials appearing in different physical contexts such as synchrotron motion of beams$^{12}$, BECs in optical lattices$^{14}$, electron transport in semiconductor superlattices$^{15}$, and nanoscale devices powered by the lateral Casimir force$^{16}$, just to cite a few representative examples.
-In general, the reference frames co-moving with nonsteady potentials are accelerating frames, which introduces an additional complexity into analysis of the dynamics relative to the laboratory reference frame (L-frame).
+On the other hand, a major body of research has considered \textit{modulated} potentials appearing in different physical contexts such as synchrotron motion of beams [13], BECs in optical lattices [14], Shapiro steps and chaos in Frenkel-Kontorova chains [15], and nanoscale devices powered by the lateral Casimir force [16], just to cite a few representative examples.
+In general, the reference frames co-moving with modulated potentials are accelerating frames, which introduces an additional complexity into analysis of the dynamics relative to the laboratory reference frame (L-frame).
 Since GR is neither more nor less than a \textit{local symmetry}, namely that the dynamics equations remain locally invariant under time reversal when the non-autonomous terms are suitably locally chosen, $f_{i}(t)=f_{i,GR}(t)$, it seems appropriate and pertinent to explore its implications in general systems.

-In this paper, new properties of this subtle symmetry in the generalized context of dissipative systems in nonsteady potentials are characterized and exploited to determine a physical criterion for the order-chaos threshold in parameter space whose accuracy and scope goes beyond current perturbative mathematical techniques.
-The theory is discussed through the universal model of a particle subjected to a spatially periodic and temporally shaken potential which describes, for example, the chaotic phase oscillation of a proton beam in a cooler synchrotron$^{13}$.
+The article is structured as follows.
+In Sec.
+II, new properties of this subtle symmetry in the generalized context of dissipative systems in phase-modulated potentials are characterized and exploited to determine a physical criterion for the onset of chaotic instabilities in parameter space whose accuracy and scope goes beyond current perturbative mathematical techniques.
+The theory is discussed through the paradigmatic model of a particle subjected to a spatially periodic and temporally shaken potential which describes, for example, the chaotic phase oscillation of a proton beam in a cooler synchrotron [13].
+Section III includes a summary of the main results and conclusions.
+Some details of the analytical calculations are relegated to the Appendices.